 My aim was to explore the history and current usages of the word 'dirt' to open a wider public discussion about contemporary relationships with local land, dissolving in the process the neat barriers between the museum, the community and the landscape.

 An exhibition of landscape works by local artists from the museum's permanent collection, ranging from Thomas Cole and George Inness to contemporary works by Sharon Core and Jean-Marc Superville Sovak, asked visitors to reconsider how we look at landscapes in different spaces.
 Labels prompted an investigation of each artist's personal relationship with the land, while wall texts introduced a basic historical context of pre- and post-colonial local land uses, concepts of ownership, an introduction to environmental racism, and addressed the myth of human separation from local ecologies.

-The invitation to participate was extended beyond the museum, through workshops and social media, to high schoolers and the greater New Paltz and Poughkeepsie communities.
-This portion of the project will continue beyond the residency, using as a base the instagram page @dirt.scapes.
+The invitation to participate was extended beyond the museum, through workshops and social media, to high schools and the greater New Paltz and Poughkeepsie communities.

 Links for DIRT: Inside Landscapes

 Artist talk on youtube

 Instagram project page @dirt.scapes